zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 <p class="stretch"><img src="scipy-2019-files/compute2.png"></p>

-Some part of the computation can be parallelised by processing data in chunks.
+At least some part of the computation can be parallelised by processing data in chunks.

 ===